build-guides

 The Bottom Line

 This build delivers RTX 4080 Super-class 1440p gaming performance in an 18.5-liter case with room for a 280mm AIO and full-size GPU.
-The Cooler Master NR200P V2 is the right starting point — its 357mm vertical GPU mount handles the Sapphire Pulse RX 9070 XT natively, and the tool-free panel access makes cable routing less painful than older SFF designs.
+The Cooler Master NR200P V2 is the right starting point — its 357mm vertical GPU mount handles the Sapphire Pulse RX 9070 XT (320mm, triple-fan) natively, and the tool-free panel access makes cable routing manageable.
 The AMD Ryzen 7 9800X3D is the correct CPU choice for any gaming-first SFF build in 2026, and the ASUS ROG Strix X870-I gives the platform USB4 and PCIe 5.0 headroom to stay relevant for the full AM5 lifecycle.
-Total build cost including an SFX PSU lands around $1,870.
+Budget for elevated DDR5 and SSD prices due to the ongoing DRAM and NAND shortages — total build cost including an SFX PSU lands around $2,373.